-She also launched the No Women No Panel Campaign, supported by other commissioners, an initiative which aims to bring awareness on gender balanced in panels.
-She committed to participating in panels she is invited to only if there are at least two of the underrepresented gender.
+Commissioner Gabriel also launched the No Women No Panel Campaign, supported by other Commissioners, an initiative which aims to bring awareness on gender balanced in panels.
+She committed to participating in panels to which she is invited only if there are at least two of the under-represented gender.

-Commissioner Gabriel also presented the special prize to a project that promotes digital skills for women and girls at the Digital Skills Awards 2017 to highlight this issue in all possible opportunities.
+The Commissioner also presented the special prize to a project that promotes digital skills for women and girls at the Digital Skills Awards 2017 to highlight this issue in all possible opportunities.

 Women are under-represented at all levels in the digital sector in Europe.
 Although the digital sector is rapidly growing, creating hundreds of thousands of new jobs every year, the share of women in this sector is decreasing.
 Despite an increasing demand for ICT related skills and the soaring unemployment – the EU is projected to have a high shortage of digital skills by 2020.